ENC-1010

 ×

 PHY-1150 Physics I with LabPhysics I with Lab is a first-semester introductory course in physics that focuses on mechanics and the properties of matter and includes study of motion and energy.
 This course includes a laboratory.
 Advisory: It is advisable to have knowledge in a course equivalent to MAT-1210: College Algebra with a grade of C or better to succeed in this course.
 Students are responsible for making sure that they have the necessary knowledge.
 This course meets the area of study Physics I with Lab requirement.
 Note: This course has a lab kit requirement.
 Please check the syllabus for ordering instructions.
-Study Methods:
+Study Methods:- Online Courses (PHY-1150-OL):

-Credits: 4 Preview the Online Syllabus | Physics I with Lab | 4 |
+| Physics I with Lab | 4 |

 PHY-1160